Avereniect/avereniect.github.io/_posts/2023-01-09-averaging.md

 of comparisons are different.
 Either each lane has all bits cleared or all bits set, i.e. `0`, or `-1`.
 The negative sign out in front is meant to reflect this.
 Note that this should not be conflated with other negative signs in the corrective terms.
-Those are there because negation is acaully part of the correction.
+Those are there because negation is actually part of the correction.

 Additionally, note that some corrective terms involve negating `x` or `y`.
 This